salamf/Acronym-Logger/README.md

 - All created acronyms are stored in a database for easy retrieval.
 - Stored acronyms are displayed in alphabetical order.
 - Users can search for an acronym and view its definition.
 If the search yields no result, the application displays "Not found".
 - Users can delete an acronym, and the application removes it from the database.

+### Dependencies
+- To Be Added